S&W M&P Shield 9 Review: CCW Standard or Outdated Carry?

 S&W M&P Shield 9 Background

-For years it has reigned as one of the most popular pistols on the market.
-Not immune to the forces that effect everyone else, I, too fell for the M&P Shield.
+For years it has reigned as one of the most popular pistols on the market as it is perfect for concealed carry.
+Smith & Wesson offers different models within the Shield series, such as the original M&P Shield, the M&P Shield 2.0, and versions with added features like integrated laser sights or performance center enhancements for improved triggers and sights.
+Not immune to the forces that affect everyone else, I, too fell for the M&P Shield.

 I purchased one of these guns and spent some time carrying it as my primary.

-The M&P Shield 9 is the carry gun that I have spent the least amount of time carrying, but through no fault of the Shield.
+The Smith & Wesson M&P Shield 2.0 9mm is the concealed carry gun that I have spent the least amount of time carrying, but through no fault of the Shield.
 It just happened to be a transitional gun for me, bridging the gap between a double-action revolver and my back-to-roots 1911.

 My Shield, and the subject of this review, is the 2.0 version.